sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 0x100804010: c3 c3 c3 c3 c3 c3 c3 c3 c3 c3 c3 c3 c3 c3 c3 c3  ????????????????
 {% endhighlight %}

 That's better.
 Now we can see if the bytes we expect to be there are in fact there.
-If we wanted to, we could update memory here using ```mem write``` if something was out of place.
+If we wanted, we could update memory using ```mem write``` if something was out of place.

 Finally, we can continue with the program: